Fundamentals and Techniques of Differentiation - Calculus (Undergraduate Foundation)

 1

-The summary consolidates your knowledge of differentiation techniques.
+This chapter consolidates your knowledge of differentiation techniques.
 It ensures you have the technical foundation needed for the upcoming applications course.
-Review the hierarchy of differentiation rules; identify the best technique for any given function; and confirm mastery of successive differentiation.
+You will review the hierarchy of rules, identify the best technique for any function, and confirm mastery of successive differentiation.

 Concept Overviews